 - 1/4 tsp salt

-- zest from the 1 lemons (Wash thoroughly and don’t scrape too deeply or it will be bitter.
-Leave a pinch for decorating at the end.)
+- zest from the 1 lemon (To cleanse lemons, I scrub with coarse salt and rinse with hot water.
+Don’t scrape too deeply or it will be bitter. )

-- Cream butter and sugar using handwhisk, till light and fluffy.
+- Cream softened butter, salt and sugar using handwhisk, till light and fluffy.
 Add in beaten egg in 3 portions and continue whisking.
 Finally add in the vanilla extract.

 - Add in sifted flour.
 Mix till a smooth dough and wrap in plastic.
 Refrigerate for 30 min.

-- Divide into 10 portions of 25g and press in to a greased and floured tart pan.
-Poke through holes with a fork, about 5-6 times.
+- Divide into 12 portions of 24g and press in to a greased and floured tart pan.
+Poke through holes with a fork, about 5-6 times for each shell.

 - Bake at 180 deg C for 20-25 min.
 Till golden brown.
 Over turn onto wire rack and cool.